RGB vs. CMYK: A Quick Color Code Guide to Color Formats

-Color plays a crucial part in design, but identifying the right hues involves more than just picking out your preferred shades or red and blue.
+Color plays a crucial part in label design, but identifying the right hues involves more than just picking out your preferred shades or red and blue.
 Both RGB and CMYK color formats allow you to identify the colors you want to use in your design.
 However, RGB and CMYK are not interchangeable.
-As such, it’s important to know how both color formats work, and which one is best for your design needs.
+As such, it’s important to know how both color formats work, and which one is best for your design needs in this CMYK and RGB color guide.

 The Differences Between RGB and CMYK